 What about saying, “XYZ Company asked me to try their product”?

 Probably not.
-Such one-word hashtags are ambiguous and likely confusing.
-In blogs, there isn’t an issue with a limited number of characters available.
-So it would be much clearer if you say something like, “I’m a paid consultant to the marketers of XYZ” or “I work with XYZ brand” (where XYZ is a brand name).
+Those one-word hashtags are ambiguous and likely confusing.
+It would be much clearer to say something like, “I’m a paid consultant to the marketers of XYZ” or “I work with XYZ brand” (where XYZ is a brand name).

 I’m a blogger, and XYZ Resort Company is flying me to one of its destinations and putting me up for a few nights.
 If I write an article sharing my thoughts about the resort destination, how should I disclose the free travel?

 Your disclosure could be just, “XYZ Resort paid for my trip” or “Thanks to XYZ Resort for the free trip.”
 It would also be accurate to describe your blog as “sponsored by XYZ Resort.”

 Where in my blog should I disclose that my review is sponsored by a marketer?
 Does it matter if the disclosure is at the top or at the bottom?

 Yes, it matters.
 A disclosure should be placed where it easily catches consumers’ attention and is difficult to miss.
 Readers might overlook a disclosure at the very top of the page, outside of the blog.
 Their eyes will probably be drawn to a picture or a headline, and they will then probably read down.
 Consumers may miss a disclosure at the bottom of a blog or page.
 Many won’t read to the very end or look after the end of the blog itself.
 A disclosure is more likely to be seen if it’s very close to, or – even better – part of, the endorsement to which it relates.

 I’ve been paid to endorse a product on social media.
 My posts, videos, and tweets will be in Spanish.
 In what language should I disclose that I’ve been paid for the promotion?